gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Registered and used dedicated label for TLS Exporter.

 * Added method for uploading a new public key to the Group Manager.

+* Added resource and method for retrieving the current group status.

 * Fixed inconsistency in retrieving group keying material only.